 There's bound to be a Clark Griswold wanna-be in your neck of the woods!
-Pile the kids in the car, put on some Christmas tunes, and drive around to homes or neighborhoods known for their over-the-top Christmas lights displays.
+Pile the kids in the car, put on some Christmas tunes, and drive around to homes or neighborhoods known for their over-the-top Christmas light displays.

 Everybody loves a festive wreath!
 Take the kids outside for a quick winter walk to gather evergreen branches and pine cones, trim some from the bottom of your Christmas tree or just buy some at the store.
-Attach your greens to a foam or wire ring (a bent metal coat hanger works well) and allow the kids to decorate it with ornaments and bows.
+Attach your greens to a foam or wire ring (a bent metal coat hanger works well) and allow the kids to decorate it with Christmas ornaments and bows.
 Or make this preschooler-friendly paper wreath featuring tracings of your child's cute little hands.

 3. Christmas Movies

 Spending an afternoon or evening watching Christmas movies is a must!
 (You could also spread out your movie marathon over the course of a week.)
 Let each family member choose a favorite holiday flick to watch with the family.